jbuckman/jbuckman.github.io/_posts/2019-10-25-three-paradigms-of-reinforcement-learning.md

 *If you are interested in studying one of these ideas, please reach out to [Carles](https://twitter.com/carlesgelada) and [Jacob](https://twitter.com/jacobmbuckman) -- we are always happy to chat!*

-To cite this post, please use the following bibtex:
+To cite this post, please use the following BibTeX:
 ```
  @misc{blogpost,
   title={Three Paradigms of Reinforcement Learning},